ga4gh/ga4gh-starter-kit-wes/README.md

 ### Setup dev database

-A local SQLite database must be set up for running the WES service in a development context.
+A local SQLite database must be set up **before** running the WES service in a development context.
 If `make` and `sqlite3` are already installed on the system `PATH`, this database can be created and populated with a dev dataset by simply running:

 ```
 make sqlite-db-refresh